TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 Cool things to use against ElasticSearch
 --------------------------------------
-You could take a look at http://www.scrutmydocs.org/, which rely on an elasticsearch cluster for storing, finding, indexing documents
+1. take a look at http://www.scrutmydocs.org/, which rely on an elasticsearch cluster for storing, finding, indexing documents
-You may also want to enable : logstash (index and store logs to elasticsearch) and lumberjack (send logs to logstach) and kibana3 as a front end (http://demo.kibana.org/#/dashboard)
+2. You may want to enable : logstash (index and store logs to elasticsearch) and lumberjack (send logs to logstach) and kibana3 as a front end : http://demo.kibana.org/#/dashboard